 Instagram is all about sharing the highlights of your life.
 It can feel a bit vain sometimes, but use it as an opportunity to give people an insight into the things you like.
 You’ll obviously be inside a lot, but you can still share before and after photos of you baking cookies, books you’re reading or your favourite stay-at-home outfit.
 Use the stories option if you want to share something but don’t want it staying on your feed.
 Images on your stories will disappear after 24 hours.

 Pinterest is probably the most underrated social media platform out there.
 The content is visual but not all about showing off.
 Instead, Pinterest really is about the sharing of ideas.
 If you want new knitting ideas or can’t figure out what to do with old clothes that don’t fit anymore, Pinterest is the spot.
 Think of it as a pretty version of Google.
 It really does function more like a search engine to figure things out than a social media platform.

 If you’re looking for something longer to read than Twitter but not quite as long as a novel, check out Medium.
 With about 180 million unique views every month, it’s the go-to platform for reading articles about current events.
 Even Barack Obama uses Medium to share his thoughts.
 And if you’re really trying to up your social experience, try writing or reacting to a few articles.
 The Medium community tends to be very engaged so expect some comments back.

 Boomerang wants to help you stay social

 At Boomerang, we’re all about community.
-Our weekly virtual workshops and activities have connected tens of thousands of older Canadians and kept them active, inspired and fulfilled.
+Our online health and wellness classes for seniors and activities have connected tens of thousands of older Canadians and kept them active, inspired and fulfilled.
 We’ve long recognized the importance of seniors staying social and are continuing to build a community that will help you adjust to the realities of retirement.

 Joining Boomerang is free and will connect you with an older group of Canadians who are curious to try new things and excited at the possibilities that Boomerang offers.